aws/aws-sdk-js-v3/CONTRIBUTING.md

 There are optional CLI helpers.
 The CLI helpers assist in the dispatch of commands to package or subfolder contexts.

-To activate the default aliases run:
+To activate the default aliases, run:

 ```
 . ./scripts/cli-dispatcher/set-alias.sh